brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 ### Caching is magic until it isn't

 Most clients do caching automatically, but sometimes it doesn't work as expected, requiring some manual cleaning on the client.
 Besides, each request might ask for different fields, which makes a bit trickier to cache a resource on the server-side.
-One might request the whole resource, cache it in memory (eg: redis), and then allow the API to use it as a reference to select specific fields.
+One might request the whole resource, cache it in memory (eg: Redis), and then allow the API to use it as a reference to select specific fields.

 ## 💡 Conclusion